Doing Business In Singapore Versus Vietnam

 3. Highly Talented and Skilled Workforce

-The Global Competitiveness Index (GCI) ranks Vietnam 56th in the world in terms of labor market efficiency.
-The country performed well in two indicators: women’s labor-force participation and wage and productivity.
+The Global Competitiveness Index (GCI) ranks Vietnam 56th in the world in terms of labour market efficiency.
+The country performed well in two indicators: women’s labour-force participation and wage and productivity.
 However, there is space for improvement in the remaining eight areas.
-The Minister of Labour and Investment plans to develop a strategy for implementing a nationwide labor productivity campaign in order to increase national competitiveness.
+The Minister of Labour and Investment plans to develop a strategy for implementing a nationwide labour productivity campaign in order to increase national competitiveness.

-The GCI cites Singapore’s most difficult element for doing business as restrictive labor policies.
-However, the city-state performs admirably in 9 of 10 indices related to labor market efficiency.
-Singapore has the highest labor force productivity and general overall attitude because of strong firm rules, a generally favorable working environment, and appealing living conditions in the country, the staff is highly motivated.
-The availability of the region’s most talented labor pools is also a result of excellent education systems, ongoing training programs, and appealing immigration regulations.
+The GCI cites Singapore’s most difficult element for doing business as restrictive labour policies.
+However, the city-state performs admirably in 9 of 10 indices related to labour market efficiency.
+Singapore has the highest labour force productivity and general overall attitude because of strong firm rules, a generally favourable working environment, and appealing living conditions in the country, the staff is highly motivated.
+The availability of the region’s most talented labour pools is also a result of excellent education systems, ongoing training programs, and appealing immigration regulations.

 4. Foreign Investment Friendliness

-Furthermore, the Singapore government favors an open trade policy and places few restrictions on overseas trade activities.
-Singapore was ranked first in the 2014 Global Enabling Trade report due to its trade-friendly policies and business-friendly environment.
+Furthermore, the Singapore government favours an open trade policy and places few restrictions on overseas trade activities.
+Singapore was ranked first in the 2014 Global Enabling Trade Report due to its trade-friendly policies and business-friendly environment.
 Vietnam ranked 72nd, with access to funding recognized as the most difficult factor for doing business.